-This article was last updated Jan 02, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jan 02, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Nearly 4 in 10 American adults claim to be completely clueless as to how credit scores work, according to a new survey from CompareCards.com.

 CompareCards.com asked consumers to judge their own knowledge of credit scoring and found that even though many claim ignorance as to the inner workings of credit scoring, a significant portion might be underestimating how much they know.
 We also found that most consumers aren’t eager to give lenders access to their checking and savings accounts in hopes of improving their odds of being approved for a loan.
 That’s despite recent announcements from credit scoring behemoth FICO that its new UltraFICO score will do just that, and as early as 2019.

 - 37% of Americans agree with this statement: “I have no idea how my credit score is determined.”